The library is staffed at the following times:

 About the Library

 The Sid and Ruth Lapidus Health Sciences Library opened in June 2016 and includes spaces designed for teaching and learning, independent study, and group collaboration.
-The facility features many innovative technologies as well as archival displays that showcase the history of NYU Langone Medical Center.
+The facility features many innovative technologies as well as archival displays that showcase the history of NYU Langone.

 - Six group study rooms - click here for information about the rooms and to make reservations.

-- 30 public computers (15 Mac and 15 Windows) and two scanners.
-All computers have the following software installed:
+- 34 public computers (15 Mac and 19 Windows) and two scanners.
+Computers have the following software installed:

 - A state-of-the-art classroom with 24 stations, suitable for team-based learning.